 Commercially sold 4-way system including Scanspeak Illuminator 7"+4"+tweeter (or similar Seas Excel parts) would cost >10000€.
 Drivers itself cost less than 2000€.
 Commercial speaker needs to be designed as a compromise to suit all usage scenarios and rooms.
 So there is also good change to reach very good "destination" with basic understanding of speaker design, physics relevant to speakers and willingness to learn and improve by building prototypes.

-Goal of this project is naturally to get good speakers for music listening, but for me it's as important to study, learn, innovate, design and build different solutions.
+Goal of this "project" (hobby could be better word) is naturally to get good speakers for music listening, but for me it's as important to study, learn, innovate, design and build different solutions.
 This project has failed if it becomes ready :)